AtomicNibble/PulpEngine/README.md

 There is a central runtime that handles startup, loads required engine modules and hosts central services like: logging, job system, console, configuration and the virtual file system.

-The central runtime is called `core` and can be found under `Pulp/` Any application that uses this runtime we refer to as an **EngineApp**.
+The central runtime is called `core` and can be found under [Pulp](Pulp) Any application that uses this runtime is referred to as an **EngineApp**.

 The Game, Editor, Converter, Linker, ... are all EngineApps as this allows tools to make use of useful engine features and share code with ease.
-Each app passes `CoreInitParams` on startup which defines what systems should be enabled so we don't bother loading the render logic for engine tools.
+Each app passes `CoreInitParams` on startup which defines what systems should be enabled so things like loading the render module is skipped for engine tools.

 ### No blocking IO

 One of the design goals of the engine was to have zero blocking IO at runtime this includes opening file handles.

 So all IO requests (open, read, write, close) go via the IO thread which handles the async reading.
-This means you can run Games on top of slow storage or even network backed storage without effecting the frame rate.
+This means Games can run on top of slow storage or even network backed storage without effecting the frame rate.

 The filesystem includes some settings for simulating slow IO with artificial delays to help test this.